-We have built a prototype of SDIMS.
-Through simulations and micro-benchmark experiments on a number of department machines and Planet-Lab [23] nodes, we observe that the prototype achieves scalability with respect to both nodes and attributes through use of its flexible API, inflicts an order of magnitude less maximum node stress when compared to unstructured gossiping schemes, achieves autonomy and isolation properties at the cost of modestly increased read latency compared to flat DHTs, and gracefully handles node failures.
+We have built a prototype of an SDIMS.
+Through simulations and micro-benchmark experiments on a number of department machines and Planet-Lab [31] nodes, we observe that the prototype achieves scalability with respect to the number of nodes and the number of attributes through use of its flexible API, inflicts an order of magnitude less maximum node stress when compared to unstructured gossiping schemes, achieves autonomy and isolation properties at the cost of modestly increased read latency compared to flat DHTs, and gracefully handles node failures.